Urinalysis is the term used to refer to a series of tests run on a urine

 in which case it is probably the quickest and easiest way.

-Some people use a ladle, which is a good idea because you don't need to
+Some people use a ladle, which means you don't need to

 Non-absorbent Litter